Jethro-Asinas/analytics-portfolio-ongoing-projects/README.md

-# Power-Bi-Portfolio
-A collection of Power Bi Dashboards I created
+# A collection of projects I analyzed using Excel, SQL, PowerBi, and Tableau

-I plan to create projects analyzing data from different fields.
+I plan to create projects analyzing data from different fields such as healthcare, finance, tech, supply chains, and marketing.